-We can’t meet new people at bars now.
-So these NYU grads simulated the bar experience — and it’s wildly popular.
+We can’t go to a bar now.
+So these NYU grads simulated one — and it’s wildly popular.

 “We had a room with 800 people stuck in it, listening to us,” said co-host Devin Lewtan.
 “This was before we had a name, and people started tweeting things like, ‘I’m listening to these NYU girls roasting tech guys.
 What is this?’ ”

 The name was born, and an audience was found.
 Their next show drew about 4,700 listeners.
 Since then, it has attracted guests including B.J.
-Novak, Diplo and Clubhouse founder Paul Davidson.
+Novak, Diplo and Clubhouse founder Paul Davison.

 As with a real night out, the unpredictability breeds excitement.
 At one point during a recent simulation, a guy asked someone named Angela if he could buy her a drink, and she responded, “I just joined Clubhouse and I have literally no idea what’s going on right now.”